lubuntu-team/blog/posts/release/lubuntu-18.10-final/post.md

  - VLC 3.0.4, for viewing media and listening to music.
  - Featherpad 0.9.0, for notes and code editing.
  - Discover Software Center 5.13.5, for an easy, graphical way to install and update software.
+ - The powerful and fast email client Trojitá 0.7 to get you to inbox zero in no time.

 You can find a variety of other applications installed which aim to enhance your experience while staying out of the way of your normal workflow.